galactic-src/cvport/README.md

 2. Write a high-level overview of function calls within CovidSim.cpp ✓
 3. Build list of outstanding queries related to docs/CovidSim.cpp ✓
 4. Summarise contents of code files ✓
-5. Build summary of types and their uses
+5. Jot down initial architecture ideas for new implementation ✓
 6. Come up with vocab for stages in pipeline for later reference as to where labels are used
-7. Come up with an initial architectural overview for new implementation
-8. List some leaf functions to port
-9. Begin porting some functions
+7. Code to set up a micro-cell based population grid. ✓
+8. Code to run a single proximity-transmission update step.
+10. Code to run a configurable number of steps.
+11. Code to run a number of realisations each of n steps.

+Ongoing
+- Build summary of types and their uses (WIP)
-10. Revisit outstanding queries
+- Revisit outstanding queries

 ## High-level overview